 Choosing the right cage is crucial to your bird’s well-being.
 Unless you intend to use the cage purely for decoration, not to house a pet, a bird cage needs to suit its inhabitant’s needs and meet your requirements for space, appearance, and ease of care.

 Because there are so many sizes, shapes, and styles of bird cages available in the average pet shop, it can be difficult to know which one to pick.
 Luckily, we’re here to help.
-After stringent research, we have compiled the following helpful, accurate buying guide.

 There are lots of bird cages on the market, but most fall into one of the four following categories.